Does your child cry a lot over everything?

 Highly sensitive children hold themselves to a high standard and tend to be perfectionists.
 They’re very sensitive to criticism.

-When they make a mistake, instead of getting angry, give them positively worded feedback to make them understand how they can avoid it the next time.
+Instead of getting angry when they make a mistake, give them positively worded feedback to understand how they can avoid it the next time.

 Make A Daily Schedule and Stick to It

 Highly sensitive kids don’t like change.
 They need a predictable daily schedule and a structured environment to thrive.